-Ile Saint Louis in Paris is the second largest island on the Seine river.
-Entirely built in the 17th century, it keeps a romantic and quiet atmosphere, close to Notre Dame.
+Ile Saint-Louis in Paris is the second largest island on the Seine river.
+Entirely built in the 17th century, it keeps a romantic and quiet atmosphere, close to Notre-Dame.
 Most sights are private and hardly visitable.
 Hotels are few.
 Berthillon, the icecream maker is the biggest attraction.
 Walk around the island on the banks to admire the view.
 Places to visit in Paris.

-An island on the Seine river, at walking distance from Notre Dame Cathedral, Ile Saint Louis (Saint Louis Island) is a lovely old Paris district.
-Ile Saint Louis combines romantic river banks, 17th century houses, village like life.
+An island on the Seine river, at walking distance from Notre-Dame Cathedral, Ile Saint-Louis (Saint-Louis Island) is a lovely old Paris district.
+Ile Saint-Louis combines romantic river banks, 17th century houses, village like life.
 The island on the Seine river retains its 17th century outlook.
-Ile Saint Louis is today very trendy and extremely expensive.
-It attracts many tourists looking for romantic Paris and out of the beaten track shopping Rue Saint Louis en l'Ile.
+Ile Saint-Louis is today very trendy and extremely expensive.
+It attracts many tourists looking for romantic Paris and out of the beaten track shopping Rue Saint-Louis en l'Ile.
 Paris map.

-Walk from Notre-Dame to Ile Saint Louis through Notre Dame Gardens (Jardin de l'Archevéché) and the pedestrian Pont Saint Louis.
-Enjoy the romantic views over Notre Dame, Le Marais, the left bank from the Seine river quays.
+Walk from Notre-Dame to Ile Saint-Louis through Notre-Dame Gardens (Jardin de l'Archevéché) and the pedestrian Pont Saint-Louis.
+Enjoy the romantic views over Notre-Dame, Le Marais, the left bank from the Seine river quays.
 Look for Bertillon famous ice-creams, 31 rue Saint-Louis en l'Ile.
-Taste them at Le Flore en L'Ile, 42 quai d'Orleans, an affordable French restaurant with a beautiful view over Notre Dame.
+Taste them at Le Flore en L'Ile, 42 quai d'Orléans, an affordable French restaurant with a beautiful view over Notre-Dame.
 Le Flore en l'Ile review.
-Enjoy French food at Brasserie de l'Ile Saint Louis, 55 quai de Bourbon.
+Enjoy French food at Brasserie de l'Ile Saint-Louis, 55 quai de Bourbon.
 Web site.
-Look for Hotel Lauzun, 17, Quai d'Anjou, a superb mansion that can be visited on rare occasions, and Saint Louis en L'Ile Church, 19, rue Saint Louis en l'Ile.
+Look for Hotel Lauzun, 17, Quai d'Anjou, a superb mansion that can be visited on rare occasions, and Saint-Louis en L'Ile Church, 19, rue Saint-Louis en l'Ile.

-In early 17th century, Ile Saint Louis did not yet exist.
+In early 17th century, Ile Saint-Louis did not yet exist.

 There were two islands, Ile aux Vaches upstream and Ile Notre-Dame downstream.
 The two islands belonged to the chapter of Notre-Dame Cathedral and served as pastures.